codacy-badger/coffeecom/README.md

 **INSTALLATION:**

 1. Compile the sources
-    1. Navigate to the folder 'java' (@ coffeecom/src/main/java)
+    1. Navigate to the 'main' folder (@ coffeecom/src/main/)
-    2. From the command-line, compile the sources using `javac solarplus/coffeecom/File.java` (or use wildcard, e.g.: javac solarplus/../*)
+    2. From the command-line, compile all sources using `javac -cp resources/jansi-1.18.jar:. java/solarplus/coffeecom/[package]/*.java (do this for all packages)
-2. Run the server on the desired machine.
-Do this by running `java solarplus/coffeecom/Server` in the terminal.
-3. Run the client(s) on the desired machine(s).
-Do this by running `java solarplus/coffeecom/Client` in the terminal.
+2. Create a runnable jar
+    1. Navigate to the 'java' folder (@ coffeecom/src/main/java/)
+    2. From the command-line, create a jar using `jar cf [FILENAME].jar solarplus/coffeecom/serverside/*.class solarplus/coffeecom/clientside/*class solarplus/coffeecom/formatting/*.class`
+3. Run the jar
+    1. Navigate to the 'main' folder (@ coffeecom/src/main/)
+    2. From the command-line, run the jar using `java -cp java/[FILENAME].jar:resources/jansi-1.18.jar:. solarplus.coffeecom.clientside.Client` (substitute 'clientside.Client' with 'serverside.Server' if opting for a server-jar
-4. If desired, port forwarding is a method for accessing server from anywhere.
+4. [OPTIONAL] If desired, port forwarding is a method for accessing server from anywhere.
 Read below if this applies to your server.

 **ACCESS FROM ANYWHERE (PORT FORWARDING):**